Bachelor of Arts in Interdisciplinary Studies: Experiential Learning

 About

 Eastern’s program is based on the philosophy that adult learners have acquired university-level learning through their career experience.
-Prior Learning participants are awarded elective credits by articulating and illustrating their experiences in a portfolio that is evaluated by EWU faculty.
+Experiential Learning participants are awarded elective credits by articulating and illustrating their experiences in a portfolio that is evaluated by EWU faculty.
 Portfolios are prepared during enrollment in the ITDS 300 Portfolio Development course.

 What You'll Learn